What is synthetic data? Examples, use cases and benefits Exploring GPT-3 architecture

 Deep generative modeling

 A subset of generative modeling, deep generative modeling uses deep neural networks to learn the underlying distribution of data.
-These models can develop novel samples that have never been seen before by producing new samples that are similar to the input data but not exactly the same.
+These models can develop novel samples that have never been seen before by producing new samples that are similar to the input data but not the same.
 Deep generative models come in many forms, including VAEs, GANs and autoregressive models.
-These models have shown to be promising in a wide range of applications, including text-to-image synthesis, music generation and drug discovery.
+These models have proven promising in a wide range of applications, including text-to-image synthesis, music generation and drug discovery.

-However, deep generative modeling still remains an active area of research with many challenges, such as evaluating the quality of generated samples and the prevention of mode collapse, which occurs when the generator starts producing similar or identical samples, leading to a collapse in the modes of the data distribution.
+However, deep generative modeling remains an active area of research with many challenges.
+These include difficulties evaluating the quality of generated samples and preventing mode collapse, which can occur when the generator starts producing similar or identical samples, leading to a collapse in the modes of data distribution.

 Large-scale deep generative models are increasingly popular.
 For example, BigGAN and VQ-VAE are used to generate images and can have hundreds of millions of parameters.
 Jukebox is another large generative model for musical audio that has billions of parameters.
 OpenAI's third-generation Generative Pre-trained Transformer (GPT-3) and its predecessors, which are autoregressive neural language models, also contain billions of parameters.
-But the recently released GPT-4 outshines all the previous versions of GPT in terms of dependability, originality and the capacity to comprehend complex instructions.
-It can process up to 32,000 tokens as opposed to the 4,096 tokens processed by GPT-3.5, enabling it to handle more complex prompts.
+But GPT-4o outshines all the previous versions of GPT in terms of dependability, originality and the capacity to comprehend complex instructions.
+It can process up to 64,000 tokens, enabling it to handle more complex prompts.

 Generative modeling history and timeline